 Is your answer “an egg”?
 That’s just fine.
 You are like most of us.
 Illustrations in nursery rhyme books always typically depict Humpty Dumpty as an egg.
-We’ve probably seen it more than a dozen of times.
-It makes complete sense that when you hear or read this nursery rhyme your mind may give shape to the character of Humpty Dumpty as being an egg.
-It may even have a little outfit on it.
+We’ve probably seen it more than a dozen times.
+It makes complete sense that when you hear or read this nursery rhyme your mind may give shape to the character of Humpty Dumpty as looking like an egg.
+It may even have a little outfit on it and a hat!

 However, if you have determined that Humpty Dumpty is indeed an egg, then you have read your interpretation into the story and into the text.
 Or, you have believed the interpretations of others about the story.
 But, here’s the thing, where in the story are we ever told that Humpty is an egg?
 There is no textual evidence, or any other evidence within the story itself which proves that Humpty Dumpty is anything at all.
 So, if you were to ask someone the same question I’m asking you and if their answer were to be “Humpty’s an egg” you can tell them that this is classic eisegesis at play.